-A short zipper partly hidden under the bottom of the rear pocket opens to extract a pocket to hold one or two feet of a tripod attached vertically on the back.
+A short zipper partly hidden under the bottom of the rear pocket opens to extract a non-padded sleeve that can hold one or two feet of a tripod attached vertically on the loops covering the back pocket.

 The stitchings near the sides of the two panels are much more closely spaced together.
 They do not follow the PALS specification, but can be used for carabiners or other narrow fittings, and allow the use of the edges of the panels, which would otherwise be wasted.
-The Axis 25 l comes with two compression straps that can be fitted to these non-standard slots of the panel (they can however be moved to standard slots if desired), and can be used to carry a tripod vertically attached to the rear panel.
+The Axis 25 l comes with two compression straps that can be fitted to these non-standard slots of the panel (they can however be moved to standard-width slots if desired), and can be used to attach a tripod vertically on the rear pocket.

 Each side of the hip belt has a single PALS-like slot, but the ribbon is 38 mm wide instead of the standard 25 mm, and the side stitchings are 60 mm apart.
 This is enough to accept ordinary lens pouches like those by Lowepro, JJC and other brands.
 I sometimes find it useful to have a lens stored in a lens pouch attached to the belt, since this means I can swap lenses without having to remove and open the backpack.

 Well-designed tactical-style camera backpacks with a main hatch against the body of the wearer are currently available from Tenba and Lowepro.
-Each of the two brands have settled on a different design, with both advantages and disadvantages.
+Each of the two brands settled on a different design, with both advantages and disadvantages.
 Choosing one of these designs is not simple.
-In addition, counterfeit Lowepro backpacks are common.
+In addition, counterfeit Lowepro backpacks are common, which makes getting a genuine item by mail order uncertain.
 In my case, I chose the Tenba Axis 24 l, because of multiple considerations.
 Only time will tell if the Tenba design with all harness attached to the door of the main hatch is as durable as the more conventional Lowepro design with harness attached to the body of the backpack.

 Number of page hits (whole site):